-Why do I need a Declaration of Trust?10/10/18
+Why do I need a Declaration of Trust?17/05/21

-What is a Declaration of Trust?
+Q: What is a Declaration of Trust?

-Puja: Although property provisions are typically incorporated in a partnership deed, if a new partner joins the partnership who is not bound into the deed (which happens frequently!), problems can arise.
+Although property provisions are typically incorporated in a partnership deed, if a new partner joins the partnership who is not bound into the deed (which happens frequently!), problems can arise.
 The arrival of a new partner means that the provisions of the existing partnership deed become invalid including those that relate to the property.
 The benefit to your partnership of having a separate declaration of trust in place is that the intentions of the partners relating to the property are still protected.

-Are there any other benefits?
+Q: Are there any other benefits?

-What should a Declaration of Trust include?
+Q: What should a Declaration of Trust include?

-Puja: A well-drafted Declaration of trust should not only include how the co-owners hold the property and in what shares but also should address the rights and obligations of the owners.
+A well-drafted Declaration of Trust should not only include how the co-owners hold the property and in what shares but also should address the rights and obligations of the owners.
 This will include how income from the property and expenses of the property are shared, valuation provisions, procedures for purchasing a retired or deceased partner’s share of the property, and how decisions are taken in respect of the property (to name a few!).